plattysoft/Leonids/README.md

 ### Constructors

+All constructors use the activity, the maximum number of particles and the time to live.
+The difference is in how the image for the particles is specified.

+Supported drawables are: BitmapDrawable and AnimationDrawable.

-* _ParticleSystem(Activity a, int maxParticles, int drawableRedId, long timeToLive)_: Creates a particle system based on a drawable resource.
-Avilable resources are Bitmaps (BitmapDrawable) and Animations (AnimationDrawable)
+* _ParticleSystem(Activity a, int maxParticles, int drawableRedId, long timeToLive)_
-* _ParticleSystem(Activity a, int maxParticles, Drawable drawable, long timeToLive)_: Creates a particle system based on a drawable.
-Avilable drawables are Bitmaps (BitmapDrawable) and Animations (AnimationDrawable)
+* _ParticleSystem(Activity a, int maxParticles, Drawable drawable, long timeToLive)_
-* _ParticleSystem(Activity a, int maxParticles, Bitmap bitmap, long timeToLive)_: Creates a particle system based on a Bitmap.
+* _ParticleSystem(Activity a, int maxParticles, Bitmap bitmap, long timeToLive)_
-* _ParticleSystem(Activity a, int maxParticles, AnimationDrawable animation, long timeToLive)_: Creates a particle system based on an AnimationDrawable.
+* _ParticleSystem(Activity a, int maxParticles, AnimationDrawable animation, long timeToLive)_

 ### Configuration